dvashchenko/Flask-Controller/README.md

 ## Description
-Developing a online python script editor used to control an Arduino powered traffic signal.
+Developing an online script editor that will allow users to execute their code live to control an Arduino powered traffic signal.

-## Exploration
+## TO-DO
+~~Convert functionality to be compatible w/ CodeMirror~~

+Output code result to second CodeMirror instance rather than JS alert

+Organize & Separate tag templates using Jinja

+Add reset button

 ## Dependencies